SlowSavitar/First-Sem-CS-Project/README.md

 # First-Sem-CS-Project
 Hostel Management System

+**This project is a command-line application for managing hostel operations, including room allocation, fee management, complaints tracking, and student profiles.
+It was developed as part of my first-semester CS coursework.**

 This project will initially contain three foldes:

 1. Version-T (will be worked on ny Talal)